openhab/openhab-webui/bundles/org.openhab.ui/doc/components/oh-knob.md

 </PropBlock>
 <PropBlock type="TEXT" name="circleShape" label="Circle Shape">
   <PropDescription>
-    full, pie, half-top/-bottom/-left/-right, quarter-top-left/-right, quarter-bottom-left/-right - slider control only!
+    full, pie, half-top/-bottom/-left/-right, quarter-top-left/-right, quarter-bottom-left/-right
   </PropDescription>
 </PropBlock>
 <PropBlock type="INTEGER" name="startAngle" label="Start Angle">
   <PropDescription>
-    Angle of circle where the round slider should start (default 0); 0 is 9 o'clock; only if circleShape is not set - slider control only!
+    Angle of circle where the round slider should start (default -50); 0 is 9 o'clock; only if circleShape is not set
   </PropDescription>
 </PropBlock>
 <PropBlock type="INTEGER" name="endAngle" label="End Angle">
   <PropDescription>
-    Angle of circle where the round slider should start (default 360); 360 is 9 o'clock; only if circleShape is not set - slider control only!
+    Angle of circle where the round slider should start (default -130); 360 is 9 o'clock; only if circleShape is not set
   </PropDescription>
 </PropBlock>
 <PropBlock type="DECIMAL" name="stepSize" label="Step">